 In this section, we present Oron, a dynamic analysis platform based on source code instrumentation for web applications written in AssemblyScript.
 Figure 1 shows the overall architecture of Oron, which is based on the architecture of Aran.
 In Oron, the target application and analysis are both written in AssemblyScript, enabling the compilation of the instrumented application to WebAssembly.
-In theory, the application itself can be written in any high-level language that can compile to WebAssembly, but as web applications are typically developed in JavaScript/TypeScript, AssemblyScript should not pose a fundamental barrier.
+In theory, the application itself can be written in any high-level language that can compile to WebAssembly, but as web applications

-&lt;sup>1 WebAssembly is a W3C standard already being supported by all major browsers, Node is, and it can also run outside the web context.
+$^1$ WebAssembly is a W3C standard already being supported by all major browsers, Node, js, and it can also run outside the web context.

-$^2 https://wiki.mozilla.org/Sunspider\Info$
+&lt;sup>2https://wiki.mozilla.org/Sunspider\Info